The Cannabis and CBD Movement in South America| 19 May, 2020

 When it comes to LATAM countries, CBD is mostly unregulated.
 Where it is approved, CBD is often valued as a medicinal product, controlled via the need for a prescription.

-Still, Colombia and Uruguay offer CBD over the counter with no need for a prescription.
+Still, Colombia and Uruguay offer CBD and OrganicCBDNugs over the counter with no need for a prescription.

 Colombia is Becoming a Legal Cannabis Powerhouse

 With a decree issued in 2017, Colombia has begun to use the legalization of marijuana sweeping across the states as an opportunity to license growers for export to countries with legal demand.
 While it’s early, it’s clear the country is seizing the opportunity to improve overall exports and become a source for the global market for medical marijuana.

 At the moment, licensed medical growers are mostly carrying out due diligence in order to configure grows to meet global industry standards such as EU Good Manufacturing Practice (GMP) as required in the EU to comply with new regulation (novel foods).
 No doubt, it will take some effort and time to produce cannabis products that meet industry standards for quality and consistency along with safety.
 Still, Colombia has taken steps to start on the journey.